 - The whole point of the film The 6th Day.
 Cloning humans is forbidden, but the antagonist has developed the technology along with brain backups and uploading in order to provide himself, and a few select minions, with effective immortality.

-- In Ancillary Justice, Anaander Mianaai has a few thousand running around to oversee the Radch's expansion, giving him an odd sort of functional immortality.
+- In Ancillary Justice, Anaander Mianaai has a few thousand running around to oversee the Radch's expansion, giving her an odd sort of functional immortality.

 - This can also happen to a ship's AI if one of its ancillary bodies isn't destroyed with the main section of the AI.